-Vaginal discharge may not be a popular topic of conversation.
-But you might like to know that it actually serves an important housekeeping function in the female reproductive system.
-Fluid made by glands inside the vagina and cervix carries away dead cells and bacteria.
+In most cases, vaginal discharge is a normal part of a woman's reproductive system.
+Fluid from glands inside the vagina and cervix carries away dead cells and bacteria.
 This keeps the vagina clean and helps prevent infection.

 What causes abnormal discharge?

 Any change in the balance of normal bacteria in the vagina can affect the smell, colour, or texture of the discharge.
 These are a few of the things that can upset that balance: